Relintai/godot-local-notification/README.md

 2. Copy the contents of the android folder from the release zip to your project.

-3. Enable **Custom Build** and enable the Local Notification plugin in the export menu. for using in Android.
+3. Enable **Custom Build** and enable the Local Notification plugin in the export menu for using in Android.

 ## Usage